Millionaire Murder Suspect Had His Victim Build Secret Underground Tunnels

 Beckwitt lived alone in "extreme hoarder conditions" and the junk and trash — combined with the lights and air-circulation system connected to a "haphazard daisy chain" of power strips — created a fire risk, the prosecutor said.

-Hours before the fire, Khafra texted Beckwitt to warn him it smelled like smoke in the tunnels.
+According to The Associated Press, Khafra texted Beckwitt hours before the fire and warned him it smelled like smoke in the tunnels.
 But a court heard that Beckwitt ignored signs of danger.

 Much of Beckwitt's life remains a mystery.
 Dia Khafra said that Beckwitt told him that he made his money "off of Bitcoins."